Estimation of Energy-dissipation Lower-bounds for Neuromorphic Learning-in-memory: Results

-Next, we estimate the LIM energy-dissipation for realistic AI workloads based on the reported metrics (training $\#FLOPS$ and number of training parameters) as shown in Fig.~\ref{fig_1}A. For comparison, we also estimated the energy dissipation for the same workloads using reported metrics for graphical processing units (GPUs), and resistive RAM(RRAM) CIM architecture~\cite{Wan2022CIMmemristor}.
-The energy estimation procedure is described in the Methods Section A. For further reference, we also include the digital energy dissipation metrics based on Eq.~\ref{eq_EtotalB_ex} and the measured energy dissipation reported in the literature~\cite{Gonzalez2021TransformerEnergy}.
-As shown in Fig.~\ref{fig_4}C, the energy dissipation estimates for both LIM$_A$ and LIM$_B$ are six orders of magnitude lower than the GPU and CIM estimates.
-Also, LIM$_A$ estimates are higher than the CEB limit, the LIM$_B$ estimates are lower which can indeed be attributed to the effect of barrier modulation.
-For a brain-scale AI workload with \SI{e28} FLOPs and \SI{e15} parameters, the LIM$_B$ energy disspation is approximately \SI{100}{\mega\joule}.
-Putting this into perspective, this energy lower bound for training an entire brain-scale AI model on LIM systems would be equivalent to the energy dissipation of only $\sim67.5-135$ hours usage of an NVIDIA A100 GPU\cite{NvidiaA100}.
+Next, we estimate the LIM energy-dissipation for realistic AI workloads based on the reported metrics (training $\#FLOPS$ and number of training parameters) as shown in Fig.~\ref{fig_7}.
+For comparison, we also estimated the energy dissipation for the same workloads using reported metrics for graphical processing units (GPUs), and resistive RAM(RRAM) CIM architecture~\cite{Wan2022CIMmemristor}.
+The energy estimation procedure is described in the Appendix subsection \ref{sec_material_convmem}.
+For further reference, we also include the measured energy dissipation reported in the literature~\cite{Gonzalez2021TransformerEnergy}.
+As shown in Fig.~\ref{fig_8}(C), the reported energy is within $1$ order of magnitude of the optimistic energy estimates using GPU statistics as described in Eq.~\ref{eq_supp_totalEnergyGeneral}, validating the effectiveness of our approach for estimating the total energy consumption from the model parameters, i.e. parameter size and total FLOPs.
+On the other hand, the energy lower bound for training the same AI workload using the LIM system are $7$ orders of magnitude lower than the reported energy and 4 to 5 orders of magnitude lower than the optimistic estimates of GPU and CIM platforms.
+Also, LIM estimates are higher than the consant energy barrier(CEB) limit, where the barrier height remains constant and given by the Landauer's limit under the target precision.
+This is exptected because Landauer's limit dictates that the memory updates proceed at the adiabatic rate under the precision requirement.
+Therefore, LIM systems with a finite update rate and termination schedule would dissipate more power than the CEB energy limit~\cite{Brut2012LandauerFiniteTime, Zhen2021Universal_bound}.